Esri/dhis2-arcgis-connector-app/dhis2-arcgis-app/README.md

 # DHIS2 to ArcGIS Connector App

-This repository contains the DHIS2 webapp that facilitates the integration of DHIS2 content with ArcGIS Online or ArcGIS Enterprise.
+This repository contains a DHIS2 webapp that creates a near-real time connection between DHIS2 data and ArcGIS Enterprise using custom data feeds.
 The connection allows for seamless data sharing, analysis, and visualization.

-To use this app, you will need a DHIS2 instance and an ArcGIS named user account in either ArcGIS Enterprise or ArcGIS Online.
-Contact
+To use this app, you will need a DHIS2 instance and an ArcGIS named user account in ArcGIS Enterprise.
+Contact globalhealth@esri.com for more information about ArcGIS access.

+This app can be accessed through the [DHIS2 App Hub](https://apps.dhis2.org/).

 ## Documentation and Use

-**The DHIS2 to ArcGIS connector app _requires_ connection to a Koop service** to facilitate the integration between DHIS2 and ArcGIS.

-See the documentation about implementing the app and the associated [DHIS2 to ArcGIS Connector Koop GitHub Repo](https://github.com/ArcGIS/dhis2-arcgis-connector-koop?tab=readme-ov-file).
+See the documentation about implementing the app [DHIS2 to ArcGIS Connector Documentation](https://github.com/ArcGIS/dhis2-arcgis-connector-koop?tab=readme-ov-file).

-## Introduction
+### ArcGIS Enterprise

+ArcGIS Enterprise delivers industry-leading mapping and analytics to your infrastructure and the cloud.
+Through ArcGIS Enterprsie you can make maps and apps, manage data, share and collaborate, and perform analysis.

+This app allows DHIS2 users to leverage their data in the ArcGIS system using a direct connection that maintains data hosting in their DHIS2 instance.
+The app uses a no-code interface to allow for seamless interoperability.
+The connection is formed through [Custom Data Feeds](https://enterprise.arcgis.com/en/server/11.1/develop/linux/custom-data-feeds.htm).
+View the GitHub repository for the [DHIS2 Custom Data Feeds] (https://github.com/ArcGIS/dhis2-custom-data-feeds) for more information.

 ### DHIS2 (District Health Information Software 2)